 Who is eligible for Military Funeral Honors?
 Deceased active and reserve component Service members, retired Service members, and Veterans who served at least one term of enlistment and separated under honorable conditions are eligible for Military Funeral Honors.

-Military Funeral Honors are requested through the funeral home and are provided at no cost to the Veteran’s Family or the Funeral Home.
+Military Funeral Honors are requested through the funeral home and are provided at no cost to the Veteran’s Family.

-Missouri DEFENDERS Program: The Missouri Attorney General’s DEFENDERS Program (formerly Military Legal Assistance Team (MLAT)) provides free legal assistance to Service members and their dependents for certain legal matters.
+Missouri DEFENDERS Program: The Missouri Attorney General’s DEFENDERS Program provides free legal assistance to Service members and their dependents for certain legal matters.
 Additionally, DEFENDERS helps military Service members, and their Families find and retain affordable and qualified legal counsel.

-Referrals to pro bono attorneys for representation of claims under the Servicemembers’ Civil Relief Act (SCRA) and the Uniformed Services Employment and Reemployment Rights Act (USERRA)
+Referrals to attorneys providing free representation for claims under the Servicemembers’ Civil Relief Act (SCRA) and the Uniformed Services Employment and Reemployment Rights Act (USERRA)

 Fights predatory business practices targeting military communities